 The current settlement process does not result in paying RegA and RegD resources the same price per effective MW.
 RegA resources are paid on the basis of dollars per effective MW of RegA.
 RegD resources are not paid in terms of dollars per effective MW of RegA because the MBF is not used in settlements.
 Instead of being paid based on the MBF, (RMCCP + RMPCP)MBF, RegD resources are paid based on the mileage ratio (RMCCP + (RMPCPmileage ratio)).
 Because the RMCCP component makes up the majority of the overall clearing price, when the MBF is above one, RegD resources can be underpaid on a per effective MW basis by the current payment method, unless offset by a high mileage ratio.
 When the MBF is less than one, RegD resources are overpaid on a per effective MW basis, unless offset by a low mileage ratio.
-The average MBF was greater than 1.0 in the first nine months of 2022 (1.25).
+The average MBF was greater than 1.0 in 2022 (1.18).

-The effect of using the mileage ratio instead of the MBF for purposes of settlement is illustrated in Table 10-41.
-Table 10-41 shows how much RegD resources are currently being paid, adjusted to a per effective MW basis, on average, in the first nine months of 2021 and 2022 under the current rules, compared to how much RegD resources should have been paid if they were actually paid for effective MW.
+The effect of using the mileage ratio instead of the MBF for purposes of settlement is illustrated in Table 10-52.
+Table 10-52 shows how much RegD resources are currently being paid, adjusted to a per effective MW basis, on average, in 2021 and 2022 under the current rules, compared to how much RegD resources should have been paid if they were actually paid for effective MW.
 Using the MBF consistently throughout the PJM regulation market would result in RegA and RegD resources being paid exactly the same on a per effective MW basis.
 However, the PJM regulation market only uses the MBF in the market clearing and setting of price on a dollar per effective MW basis, it does not use the MBF to convert RegD MW into effective MW for purposes of settlement.
 Because the MBF is not used to convert RegD MW into effective MW for purposes settlement, RegD resources are paid the dollar per effective MW price, but this is paid for performance adjusted MW, not for effective MW.
 This causes the MW value of RegD resources to be inflated in settlement when the MBF is less than one and to be undervalued in settlement when the MBF is greater than one.
-In the first nine months of 2022, the MBF averaged 1.25, while the average daily mileage ratio was 6.25, resulting in RegD resources being paid \$6.4 million less than they would have been paid on an effective MW basis if the MBF were correctly implemented.
-In the first nine months of 2021, the MBF averaged 0.79, and the average mileage ratio was 7.06, resulting in RegD resources being paid \$7.4 million more than they would have been paid if the MBF were correctly implemented.
-The shift from overpayment to underpayment of RegD resources between 2021 and the first nine months of 2022 is the result of an incorrect calculation of the MBF, as a result of the way dual offers are handled by PJM.
+In 2022, the MBF averaged 1.18, while the average daily mileage ratio was 6.23, resulting in RegD resources being paid \$8.0 million less than they would have been paid on an effective MW basis if the MBF were correctly implemented.
+In 2021, the MBF averaged 0.84, and the average mileage ratio was 6.95, resulting in RegD resources being paid \$8.9 million more than they would have been paid if the MBF were correctly implemented.
+The shift from overpayment to underpayment of RegD resources between 2021 and 2022 is the result of an incorrect calculation of the MBF, as a result of the way dual offers are handled by PJM.
 This error has led to a decrease in the amount of RegD cleared and a resulting increase in the MBF of RegD resources.
-The higher MBF values have not been accurately reflected in prices.
+The higher MBF values have not been accurately reflected in settlement.